jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 ## Work experience

+`2020-Present` Assistant Research Professor of Digital Scholarship and Director of the Digital Liberal Arts Research Initiative, College of Liberal Arts, The Pennsylvania State University

+`2018-Present `   Editor, Communications Manager, Junior Technical Team Member, *The Programming Historian*

-`Present`	CLIR/DLF Postdoctoral Fellow in Data Curation for Latin American and Latina/o Studies, LLILAS Benson Latin American Studies and Collections, The University of Texas at Austin
+`2018-2020`	CLIR/DLF Postdoctoral Fellow in Data Curation for Latin American and Latina/o Studies, LLILAS Benson Latin American Studies and Collections, The University of Texas at Austin

-`Present `   Editor, Communications Manager, Junior Technical Team Member, *The Programming Historian*

 `2018`		Summer Visiting Instructor of Spanish, Centro Internacional de Español, University of Deusto-Bilbao, Spain (Summer)